jiyfeng/uva-advanced-nlp/README.md

 1. understand the recent progress of natural language processing and some related machine learning methods
 2. study the reproducibility of deep learning for NLP
-3. practice students' writing and presentation skills
+3. practice writing and presentation skills

 ### 1.2 Prerequisites